guyllaumedemers/MSVC-Building-a-library/README.md

 In load-time dynamic linking, an application makes explicit calls to exported DLL functions like local functions.
 To use load-time dynamic linking, provide a header (.h) file and an import library (.lib) file when you compile and link the application.
 When you do this, the linker will provide the system with the information that is required to load the DLL and resolve the exported DLL function locations at load time.

 ##### Example A - MSVC Development Toolkit Cmd-line

 ```
 C:> cl /c GetGreetings.cc			(GetGreetings.obj)
 C:> link GetGreetings.obj /DLL /NOENTRY		(GetGreetings.dll)
 C:> cl Main.cc /link GetGreetings.lib		(Main.obj, Main.exe)
 ```
-*Tips : Now that the executable has been compiled and linked with the .lib file, the executable will access the dll exported functions when invoked.
+*Tips : Now that the executable has been compiled and linked with the import library (.lib), the executable will access the dll exported functions when invoked.
 You can safely delete the .obj file and .lib file and run the executable.*

 ```
 // shared library